9 tips for a lean and secure plant after the COVID-19-imposed shutdown

 3– Strengthening your 5S program

-Even though 5S can increase productivity and reduce the risk of accidents, it will also be very useful when disinfecting work tools.
+Even though 5S can increase productivity and reduce the risk of accidents, it will also be advantageous when disinfecting work tools.

 By using the 5S program, you will clean up your workstations to leave only the tools your workforce uses regularly.
 For example, at Flexpipe, an employee disinfects work tools, but also door handles and kitchen equipment three times a day.
 Thanks to the 5S program, our disinfection manager is much more efficient because he does not waste time disinfecting unused tools.